For Coaches, Consultants, and Service Professions Who Want to Close More Sales with Less Resistance

 Preparing for the Sales Call

-I practice my objection rebuttals and enrollment process regularly and you should to.
+I practice my script outline on a regular basis prior to sales calls and you should too.
 Before each call, I have a blank sheet of paper on my deck.
 I have the outline you’re looking at right now on my computer screen.
 On the sheet of paper, I write down the top three offers I would like to make based on their questionnaire if I have one.
 If I don’t, I write down my top offers that I normally sell.

 Below is my current sales call outline.
 It works.
 Feel free to swipe it and let me know how it does for you during your next few calls.